sommerfeld-io/tech-radar/README.md

 The image comes in two variants:

-- The `latest` variant serves the radar using a pre-bundled `radar-data.json` file or a mounted `radar-data.json` file
+- The `latest` variant serves the data from a pre-bundled `radar-data.json` file or from a mounted `radar-data.json` file.
 - The `latest-yaml2json` variant is a tool to convert a `radar.yml` configuration file into the required `radar-data.json` format.

 To use a custom radar configuration, create a `radar.yml` file and populate it with your desired configuration.